dheimy00/modules-infra-ecs-fargate-aws/README.md

   - Example: `["CMD-SHELL", "curl -f http://localhost:8080/health || exit 1"]`
   - Must return exit code 0 for success, non-zero for failure
   - Retries and start period can be configured
+  - Separate interval and timeout settings from target group health checks
 - NLB target group health checks:
   - Configured using TCP protocol
   - Used to determine if the container is healthy for traffic routing
   - Independent of container-level health checks
+  - Separate interval and timeout settings from container health checks

 ### Container HealthCheck Configuration
 The module configures container health checks in the ECS task definition with the following parameters: